-According to state requirements, sole source does not apply to mainframe dataprocessing equipment and peripheral attachments with a single item purchase price in excess of \$15,000.
+According to state requirements, sole source does not apply to mainframe data-processing equipment and peripheral attachments with a single item purchase price in excess of \$15,000.

 In all cases, the District will obtain and retain documentation from the vendor which clearly delineates the reasons which qualify the purchase to be made on a sole source basis.
-This method of procurement is allowed only when the purchase is deemed reasonable and necessary by the program administrator and approved by the department of Learning, Leadership and Innovation Services.
+This method of procurement is allowed only when the purchase is deemed reasonable and necessary by the program administrator and approved by the department of Learning, Leadership and Innovation Services, department of Special Education, or department of Child Nutrition as applicable.